ammeyer/genetics-curriculum/week2/pythonreview.md

 # Python review

+### Review the Python interpreter!
-What happens when you run the following lines of code?
+What happens when you run the following lines of code in a Python interpreter?

 ```python
 >>> print("Hello World") #1